 Multi-Component Proposals: For any one program, the maximum award is $5,000.
 However, proposers may apply simultaneously to more than one of the program components listed above.
 Multi-component awards are given for exceptional proposals that meet all requirements.
 Applications should justify the additional resources needed based on the scale of the project and clearly indicate which programs they are applying to on the application form.

-The funding interval for the grant is from May 2018 through April 2019.
+The official funding interval will be May 2019 through April 2020.

 All funding programs are open to state-wide participation from members of the MSGC as well as representatives from other non-sectarian education or community organizations.